-Senior Whole Health has developed an online Behavioral Health Tool Kit to provide support with screening, assessment and diagnosis of common behavioral health conditions, plus access to behavioral health HEDIS® tip sheets and other evidence-based guidance, training opportunities for Providers and recommendations for coordinating care.
+Molina has developed an online Behavioral Health Tool Kit to provide support with screening, assessment, and diagnosis of common behavioral health conditions, plus access to Behavioral Health Healthcare Effectiveness Data and Information Set HEDIS® Tip Sheets and other evidence-based guidance, training opportunities for Providers, and recommendations for coordinating care.
 The material within this tool kit is applicable to Providers in both medical and behavioral health settings.
-The Behavioral Health Tool Kit for Providers can be found under the "Provider Resources" tab on the MolinaHealthcare.com/providers/ma/swh/home Provider website.
+The Behavioral Health Tool Kit for Providers can be found under the "Health Resources" tab on the MolinaHealthcare.com/SC Provider website.